Gusaroo/tuna/index.md

 # Tuna

-Tuna is a community project that brings a mobile interface to xfce.
+Tuna is a community project that brings a mobile interface to Xfce.

 ![tuna](img/TS3.png)